Hawaii residents brace for impact as Hurricane Lane approaches

 "A lot of people who moved here and never experienced a hurricane . they're the ones rushing to the store," he said.

-Associated Press writer Dan Joling in Anchorage, Alaska, contributed to this report.
+Associated Press writers Dan Joling in Anchorage, Alaska, and Seth Borenstein in Washington contributed to this report.